 - Mail, fax or email the completed form to Apogee at:

-Apogee will remain in touch with you throughout the process and notify you by email (or letter if an email address is not provided) when your tax credit application is approved.
-In order to finalize your participation, Apogee must receive your payment within 60 days of the state's approval.
-Payment details will be provided in January.
+Apogee stays in touch with you throughout the process, notifies you by email (or letter if an email address is not provided) when your application is approved and provides payment details.
+To finalize your participation, Apogee must receive payment from you within 60 days of state approval.
+Think of it as prepaying taxes you already owe to the state and giving them to Pace.
+You receive 100% credit on your state tax return for the full amount of your contribution.

 Please visit the Apogee Scholarship Fund website for more information.

-Read more at the Georgia Department of Education website.
+For more information about the Georgia Tax Credit Program, go to the Georgia Department of Education website.

-- What is the Georgia Private School Tax Credit?
+- When and why was the Georgia Private School Tax program established?

 - How can these tax credits benefit Pace Academy and me?